aidantr/disasters-fdi/README.md

   - Natural disaster data from the Dartmouth Flood Observatory (DFO)  and Geocoded Disasters (GDIS)  Dataset
   - State-level principal economic indicators from the Indian Census
   - Regional controls from the the Indian Ministry of Statistics
-  - Spatial data on India geography
+  - Spatial data on Indian geography

 ## Required Stata packages
   - blindschemes